The Seventh Fire: Release

 The film premiered at the Berlin International Film Festival on February 7, 2015, and received a theatrical release in the United States on July 22, 2016.
 Film Movement acquired the rights to distribute the film in the United States.Metrodome distributed the film in the United Kingdom on May 13, 2016.
 The Seventh Fire went on to play in over 50 markets, including New York City, Los Angeles, Chicago, Toronto, Vancouver, Minneapolis, Boston, and San Diego.

 The film was selected to screen at the White House on March 24, 2016 as part of President Obama's campaign for criminal justice reform.
 Main subjects Rob Brown and Kevin Fineday Jr spoke on a panel with federal officials, journalists, and academics including Bill Keller, Editor-in-chief of The Marshall Project, Jamelle Bouie, chief political correspondent for Slate, and Karen Diver, former Special Assistant to the President for Native American Affairs following the screening.

-The film has been featured at major cultural and educational institutions across the country, including the Museum of Contemporary Art (Chicago), Annenberg Retreat at Sunnylands, University of Southern California, UCLA Film & Television Archives, Vassar College, Eastman House, University of Nebraska, New York University, and University of Oklahoma.
+The film has been featured at major cultural and educational institutions across the country, including the Museum of Contemporary Art (Chicago), Annenberg Retreat at Sunnylands, University of Southern California, UCLA Film & Television Archives, Vassar College, Eastman House, University of Nebraska–Lincoln, New York University, and University of Oklahoma.

 The film received an exclusive streaming release on Netflix in December 2016.